choosedigital/api-spec/resources/Music.md

 ## List All Genres

-This is a simple way to get all the valid genres
+This is a simple way to get all the valid music genres

 ### URL
 >http://apistg.choosedigital.net/music/genres